Brigette-Eckert/steven-universe-fan-site/README.md

  4. As a user, I can see a list of numbers, up to the number I selected, that replaces numbers divisble by 3 with 'ping', numbers divisible by 5 with 'pong' and numbers divisble by both with 'ping-pong'

+#What I learned from this project
+1. I learned how to make custom modules.

+2. Praticed creating basic and custom content in drupal.

+3. Praticed making multiple user roles and setting permissions.

+4. Praticed using several common modules including: view, css injection, comments sweaver and contact.

+5. Praticed using themes

+6. Learned how to create and use forms in drupal, including element validation.

 #To Do
 Figure out Cookie to store user role to present custome logout message based on user role

+Add character bio pages for Gems, Steven, Greg and Connie